filecoin-project/lotus-docs/content/en/tutorials/lotus/build-with-lotus-api.md

     }
     ```

-1. Let's run the js code to store a file on Filecoin:
+1. Let's run the js code to store a file on Filecoin.
+If everything runs successfully the script will output a deal CID.

     ```shell with-output
     node lightWallet.mjs
     ```

-    If everything runs successfully the script will output a deal CID:

     ```json
     {